 - Click the link in the Google Search Results and see if it returns a 403 Forbidden Code.

 This is where it gets tricky, if you get the 403 code, then the site will no longer be duplicating you, however, if the site uses a frameset or iframe, then you will NOT be able to use the Google URL Removal Tool as it will see a 200 “Found” header directive and assume the page still exists.

 Use the URL Removal Tool and check off “anything associated with this domain”.
 If the site does not use frames then you will get it removed, if it does have frames then google gets a 200 code and will NOT remove the site despite the frame.
 You can try to access the frame and submit that page, but it generally will not help.

 All in all, the ability of proxy servers to hurt rankings is unknown.
-We believe it will effect some of the sites rankings, but may not be the full story.
-Another issue of proxy servers, is that they can 302 hijack sites if they are set poorly.
+We believe it will influence some of the sites rankings, but may not be the full story.
+Another issue of proxy servers is that they can 302 hijack sites if they are set poorly.

 We have not found any code that can ban proxy servers even ones that use nph-proxy.cgi.
 If you have any way to block proxy servers as a rule, then please leave a comment.